 - The appointing authority may grant administrative leave to any employee serving as a witness or juror or party litigant, as verified by the clerk of the court, in addition to any fees paid for such services, and such services or necessary appearance in any court shall not be counted as personal leave. - The Governor or the appointing authority may grant administrative leave with pay to State employees on a local or statewide basis in the event of extreme weather conditions or in the event of a manmade, technological or natural disaster or emergency.
-Any employee on a previously approved leave shall be eligible for such administrative leave granted by the Governor or appointing authority, and shall not be charged for his or her previously approved leave. - The appointing authority may grant administrative leave with pay to any employee who is a certified disaster service volunteer of the American Red Cross (hereinafter referred to as "ARC") and who participates in specialized disaster relief services for the ARC in this State and in states contiguous to this State when the ARC requests the employee's participation.
+Any employee on a previously approved leave shall be eligible for such administrative leave granted by the Governor or appointing authority and shall not be charged for his or her previously approved leave.
+Appointing authorities should require intermittent remote work in lieu of administrative leave for eligible employees.
+The number of hours of remote work granted in lieu of administrative leave should be reported to MSPB during the first business week of each month.
+The report shall include the dates remote work was granted and a brief description of why remote work was granted in lieu of administrative leave. - The appointing authority may grant administrative leave with pay to any employee who is a certified disaster service volunteer of the American Red Cross (hereinafter referred to as "ARC") and who participates in specialized disaster relief services for the ARC in this State and in states contiguous to this State when the ARC requests the employee's participation.
 Administrative leave granted under this paragraph cannot exceed twenty days in any twelve-month period.
 An employee on leave under this paragraph is not considered to be an employee of the State for the purposes of workers' compensation or for purposes of claims against the State.
-As used in this paragraph, the term "disaster" includes disasters designated at level II and above in the ARC national regulations and procedures.
+As used in this paragraph, the term "disaster" includes disasters designated at level II and above in the ARC national regulations and procedures. - During the first business week of each month, every agency or appointing authority shall report to MSPB the total number of hours it granted for administrative leave in the previous month.
+The report shall include the dates administrative leave was granted, and a brief description of why the administrative leave was granted.